mmckenzieORCEN/CLIPCraft/README.md

 ## Features:

 **Embedding Extraction**: Extract embeddings for images and texts using CLIP. <br>
-**Image-to-Text**: Generate textual descriptions or captions for given images using CLIP.
-Currently, you must provide your own text embeddings.
-I am working on a zero-shot method. <br>
+**Image-to-Text**: Generate textual descriptions (captions) for given images using CLIP.
+Currently, you must provide your own list of captions. <br>
 **Text-to-Image from Embeddings**: Generate visual representations from embeddings for given texts using CLIP.

 ## Installation